Continuing Education Activity

 The most common complications associated with hemodialysis are:

 Dialysis is used to treat electrolyte imbalance; however, it can also cause it.
 Hyperkalemia is the most common and clinically significant complication in non-compliant patients besides hypermagnesemia, hyponatremia, and hypocalcemia.
 A cardiac arrest is twice as likely in HD as in PD patients, three months after dialysis initiation.
 Sudden cardiac deaths are most likely during the first two months after the initiation of hemodialysis.
 The predominant arrhythmias identified are ventricular fibrillation (66%), pulseless electrical activity, and asystole.
+In the vascular access process, death may occur from cardiac arrhythmias, pulmonary edema, or contrast medium reaction.

 Chronic kidney disease (CKD) patients needing dialysis have a build-up of uremic retention solutes, like asymmetric dimethylarginine (ADMA), indoxyl sulfate, and p-cresol that could have proatherogenic properties.
 Failing kidneys produce lower amounts of cardiovascular disease and atherogenesis inhibitors like renalase, a soluble monoamine oxidase that regulates blood pressure.
 Dialysis patients experience a state of chronic inflammation.
 Biomarkers like CRP, fibrinogen, pentraxin 3 (PTX3), interleukin 6 (IL-6), white blood cell count, and the presence of endothelial cells in the circulation independently predict mortality in CKD patients as they indicate endothelial dysfunction.